 Movement Disorders; Neurology; Parkinson's

-I am a Movement Disorder neurologist caring for patients with involuntary movements including Parkinson‘s disease, tremor disorders and dystonia at our UBMD neurology clinic on Essjay Rd.
+I am a movement disorder neurologist, and I care for patients with involuntary movements such as Parkinson‘s disease, tremor disorders and dystonia at our UBMD neurology clinic on Essjay Rd.
 I manage the care of patients with medication and counseling, and I also perform botulinum toxin (Botox) injections to treat dystonia, blepharospasm, hemifacial spasm, spasticity and certain types of tremors and headaches.
 I collaborate with UBMD neurosurgeons specializing in movement disorders in order to give patients the best possible and coordinated care.
 For instance, I refer patients to my neurosurgery collaborators for deep brain stimulation (DBS) when I know this surgical therapy treatment will help my patients.
-I am also a member of the Parkinson Study Group, which is an international organization of clinical research centers.
-My involvement with this group allows me to identify opportunities for my patients to enroll in cutting edge research studies and clinical trials that could benefit them.
+I am also a member of the Parkinson Study Group, an international organization of clinical research centers.
+My involvement with this group allows me to identify opportunities for my patients to enroll in cutting-edge research studies and clinical trials that could benefit them.

 I also direct the Menopause Therapy Center at the UBMD neurology clinic on Essjay Rd.
 I treat peri and postmenopausal women for hot flashes, night sweats and sleeping problems with effective, non-hormonal medications.